practicalli/spacemacs/testing/index.md

 ## Load / Stress Testing

-Testing the whole system under loads to simulate the stress the system would be placed under in normal production environments.
+Testing the whole system under load that simulate the stress the system would be placed under in normal production environments.

-`Gattling` is a JVM load tool.
+[Gattling](https://gatling.io/open-source/) is a JVM load tool.

 There are many on-line load testing tools if you have a web facing application.